 You must be wondering why this note on a travel site?
-Reason is simple, this site or this company came into being because of love for Tigers.
-So anything going on with Tigers is a matter of concern and i wish to share it here.
+The reason is simple, this site or this company came into being because of love for Tigers.
+So anything going on with Tigers is a matter of concern and I wish to share it here.
 Another point you must be wondering is about my fascination with Kanha Tigers..well let me clarify here, Mukki to be in particular.
-Yes, i am enamored by these Mukki males, reason is they are monstrous, mesmerizing, and majestic.
+Yes, I am enamoured by these Mukki males, the reason is they are monstrous, mesmerizing, and majestic.

 When it seemed that the Tigers fight in late 2016 had settled the territorial and Tigress sharing arrangement perhaps people had underestimated the Tigers of Kanha.
 The Tigers fight in Kanha for Territories, Tigresses, and Tyranny.
 They wash their fight with blood.
 No half measures.

 Advantages to Umarpani male in a Tigers fight

 This guy has advantages going his way right from his genes.
 Son of Munna, and Umarpani female both of whom were big sized.
 If one studies the lineage of Munna you know that his father was another big-time guy who ruled for a long time in Kanha.
 Same goes for Umarpani female, very strong lineage, her mother being a sister of the Legendary Laxmi.

 Not only has Umapani male got the gene advantage of brawn but his brain is sharp too.
 Like in the previous two fights he displayed amazing intelligence.
 While he knew that to fight for long with KF was not advisable so surprise him and knock him out.

 The Climax has begun; Umarpani male and Link 7 (Chotta Munna) Tigers fight